puppetlabs/gatling-puppet-load-test/docs/slv_environment_setup.md

 ```

 ##### replace
-Remove the gatling-puppet-load-test directory in the current directory
+Remove the gatling-puppet-load-test directory in the current directory.
-Then clone the gatling-puppet-load-test repo into the current directory
+Then clone the gatling-puppet-load-test repo into the current directory.
 ```
 ➜  slv-demo ls
 backup  bkreplace  clone  gatling-puppet-load-test  metrics  plist  pres  pshow  replace  slist  slog  sres  sshow